-An engine access hatch is located behind the rear observers passenger seat on the V-Drive.
+An engine access hatch is located behind the rear observers' seat on the V-Drive.
 Access allows the ability to service engine for required maintenance and for additional storage on both sides of the engine.
-To open hatch, depress the switch located under the driver's seat armrest.
+Your boat battery will be stored in the starboard compartment.